John-Ling/johnling.me/blog/articles/entering-a-hackathon/index.md

 _Our google doc with our ideas we conversed using the doc I'm not talking to myself._

 ## Day 1
-My 2 friends started at the venue and I started from my bedroom.
+F and N started at the venue and I started from my bedroom.
 We had delegated the tasks between us.
-I don't want to dox my friends so I'll refer to them as F and N.

 Me:
 - Frontend
 - Deployment

 F:
 - Backend

 N:
 - UI Design
 - Video Editing